-Option Make Up Time 5-DAY Future Professionals can make up time Monday night from 5:30PM-10:00PM, Tuesday through Thursday from 5:00 PM-8:00 PM (No make up time available for 5 Day Future Professionals on Friday, Saturday or Sunday) 3-DAY Future Professionals can make up time on Monday night from 5:30PM-10:00PM, Friday and/or Saturday from 9:30AM-5:00PM.
-4-Night Future Professionals can make up time by coming in as early as 12:00 PM Tuesday-Thursday, Friday and/or Saturday 9:30AM-5:00PM Core and/or Protégé Future Professional are not allowed to make up time till reaching the Adaptive phase of school.
+Option Make Up Time 5-DAY Future Professionals can make up time Tuesday through Thursday from 5:00 PM-8:00 PM (No make up time available for 5 Day Future Professionals on Friday or Monday).
+3-DAY Future Professionals can make up time on Monday or Friday from 9:30AM-5:00PM.
+4-Night Future Professionals can make up time by coming in as early as 12:00 PM Monday through Thursday, Friday 9:30AM-5:00PM Core and/or Protégé Future Professional are not allowed to make up time till reaching the Adaptive phase of school.

-As a reminder when making up time on Friday and Saturday a Future Professional must arrive by 9:30 AM and must stay till either 1:30 PM or 5PM.
-If a future Professional arrives after 9:30 AM on Friday and/or Saturday they will be turned away for make up time.
+\As a reminder when making up time on Friday a Future Professional must arrive by 9:30 AM or 1:30 PM and must stay till either 1:30 PM or 5:00 PM.
+If a Future Professional arrives late on a make up day they will be turned away from make up time.